-Glazed in a homemade tare sauce, these Yakitori-Style Grilled Vegetables vow to bring colors and vibrancy to your summer barbecue!
-Simply skewer your favorite seasonal vegetables on a stick and grill them until nicely charred and tender.
-Finish off with generous brushes of the sweet-savory sauce.
+Generously glazed in a sweet-savory “tare“ sauce, these Yakitori-Style Grilled Vegetables will add color and vibrancy to your summer barbecue!
+Simply skewer your favorite seasonal vegetables and grill them until nicely charred and tender.

 The BBQ season is in full swing and there is no better way to keep your kitchen cool by putting the outdoor grill to work.
 Today, in our quest to include more plant-based, veggie forward recipes, let’s do Yakitori-Style Grilled Vegetables and Mushrooms (焼き野菜盛り合わせ)!